jessyefuster/squashed-cordova-plugin-googlemaps/README.md

-# Cordova GoogleMaps plugin for Android, iOS and Browser v2.7.2
+# Cordova GoogleMaps plugin for Android, iOS and Browser v2.7.3

-This is a maintained fork of https://github.com/mapsplugin/cordova-plugin-googlemaps tested with `cordova-ios v6+`and `cordova-android v10+`.
+This is a maintained fork of https://github.com/mapsplugin/cordova-plugin-googlemaps tested with `cordova-ios v7+`and `cordova-android v10+`.

 You might be interested in the https://github.com/4sh/squashed-cordova-plugin-googlemaps repository which contains only snapshot versions
 (commits were squashed to reduce history and improve installation time) currently used by multiple apps (some with 100k+ users) running in production.

 ## Release Notes

+  - **v2.7.3** (Apr 26, 2024)
+    - Fix: (iOS) Compatibility with cordova-ios@7 for CDVCommandDelegateImpl class change from Public to Private

   - **v2.7.2** (Oct 5, 2023)
     - Fix: (iOS) Styles option is now taken into account before initializing the map (redraw is no longer needed when using a custom style)